Dungeon of Doom: The Dungeon self destructs

 Meanwhile, Lex Luger's only ties to the Dungeon were his manager Jimmy Hart who seemingly persuaded Luger to join the Alliance, and the match as a final favor in their fading relationship.
 A grudge between the Giant and Loch Ness soon developed over who was the only true Giant of WCW.
 This ended with Giant beating Loch Ness at the Uncensored event that month.
 Hogan and Savage defeated the Alliance to End Hulkamania at Uncensored inside the Tower of Doom Steel Cage.
 The Booty Man proved to be a key factor in Hogan and Savage's victory by supplying them with weapons towards the end of the match.
 Luger would also prove to be a major factor in the outcome, and would no longer be associated with the Dungeon.
 After the loss, the Alliances fell apart, as the Taskmaster started feuding with Horsemen member Chris Benoit, the Giant was confronted by Luger after attacking Sting as part of Jimmy Hart's plan to separate the duo, and the Shark would face Luger one on one, and both the Giant and Luger challenged Flair for the title, with the Giant eventually beating Flair.
 The feud between the Dungeon and Four Horsemen, along with Shark going solo under his real name John Tenta, and The Giant and Big Bubba's defection to the nWo, would ultimately lead to the collapse of the Dungeon.
-Chris Benoit defeated Sullivan in a Retirement Match at Bash at the Beach 1997 after Jacqueline turned on Sullivan and hit him over the head with a chair, leading to Benoit scoring the pinfall.
-Jimmy Hart would continue to manage the Faces of Fear, Meng and the Barbarian, for several months until the team was broken up in 1998.
+Chris Benoit defeated Sullivan in a Retirement Match at Bash at the Beach 1997 after Jacqueline turned on Sullivan and hit him over the head with a chair, leading to Benoit scoring the pinfall, thus ending the Dungeon of Doom stable.
+Meng and The Barbarian continued to team under the Faces of Fear name, but Hugh Morris went his separate ways.
+Jimmy Hart was written off television for a few months and returned in November 1997 to manage the Faces of Fear and Hugh Morris but the Dungeon of Doom name was not used.

-Aftermath
+Legacy

-In late 1998, Jimmy Hart reunited Meng, Barbarian and Hugh Morrus to form a new version of his old Continental Wrestling Association stable The First Family.
+In late 1998, Jimmy Hart formed a new version of his old Continental Wrestling Association stable The First Family which consisted of Dungeon of Doom members Meng, The Barbarian and Hugh Morris.
 Barbarian would inexplicably turn on Meng during a match in a WCW World Tag Team Championship tournament match on the February 11, 1999 episode of WCW Thunder.

 Kevin Sullivan established a new version of the Dungeon of Doom in the New York City-based independent USA Pro Wrestling promotion in 2002.
 This version consisted of Gangrel, Luna Vachon, The Wall, Psycho Sam Dudley and "Hardrock" Ken Sweeney.